Cornwall Park timeline

-Simmental Cattle are Introduced into the park.
+Simmental cattle are introduced into the park.

 Huia Lodge is recognised as a heritage building and following restoration, it is transformed into the Cornwall Park Information Centre.

 The Maungakiekie Education Centre opens as a place to host exhibitions and workshops.
-Its name is later changed to the Lindo Ferguson Education Centre in honour of his achievements as chairman of the Cornwall Park Trust Board.
+Its name was later changed to the Lindo Ferguson Education Centre in honour of his achievements as chairman of the Cornwall Park Trust Board.

 The park celebrates its centenary.

-Maintenance is undertaken on the Sir John fountain in Campbell Crescent in 2018 to restore the statue.
+Maintenance was undertaken on the Sir John fountain in Campbell Crescent in 2018 to restore the statue.
 A new planting area of native plants surrounding the fountain is installed.
 This is the first major project of the 100-year master plan.